-Dental implant cost can vary greatly depending on the quality of the implant used and your personal situation.
-The cost of the implant is similar to the cost of a three-unit bridge, so in the end, fully replacing a missing tooth will cost something similar to getting a bridge.
-A bridge is typically the same price as three crowns.
+Dental implant costs can vary depending on the quality of the implant used and your personal situation.
+To give you some idea, the cost of the implant is similar to a three-unit bridge.
+So, fully replacing a missing tooth will cost something similar to what it would cost for a bridge — typically the same price as three crowns.

 Costs vary from person to person and our dentist will work with you to fit your budget and assist you in finding financing.
 When you come in for a Free Consultation, we can give you an exact quote plus financing options that are right for you.